programminghistorian/jekyll/en/lessons/computer-vision-deep-learning-pt2.md

 slug: computer-vision-deep-learning-pt2
 date: 2022-08-17
 authors:
 - Daniel van Strien
 - Kaspar Beelen
 - Melvin Wevers
 - Thomas Smits
 - Katherine McDonough
 reviewers:
 - Michael Black
 - Catherine DeRose
 editors:
 - Nabeel Siddiqui
 - Alex Wermer-Colan
 review-ticket: https://github.com/programminghistorian/ph-submissions/issues/342
 difficulty: 3
 activity: analyzing
 topics: [python, machine-learning]
-abstract: "This is the second of a two-part lesson introducing deep learning based computer vision methods for humanities research.
+abstract: This is the second of a two-part lesson introducing deep learning based computer vision methods for humanities research.
 This lesson digs deeper into the details of training a deep learning based computer vision model.
 It covers some challenges one may face due to the training data used and the importance of choosing an appropriate metric for your model.
-It presents some methods for evaluating the performance of a model."
+It presents some methods for evaluating the performance of a model.
 mathjax: true
 avatar_alt: A cropped illustration of a mechanical diagram of a machine with pipes.
 previous: computer-vision-deep-learning-pt1
 series_total: 2 lessons
 sequence: 2
 doi: 10.46430/phen0102

 ---

 {% include toc.html %}